 Efficient intermodal terminals in Melbourne and Brisbane are critical to realising the benefits of Inland Rail and will also provide broader economic benefits including improving the competitiveness of Australia’s freight supply chain.

-The scope of the business cases will include (but is not limited to):
+The scope of the business cases include:

 - defining the business need

-- integration with the broader transport network and wider network dependencies
+- integration with the broader transport network

-- options for delivery
+- options for delivery of the terminals

-- Truganina, west Melbourne (referred to as the Western Interstate Freight Terminal).
+- Truganina, west Melbourne (referred to as the Western Interstate Freight Terminal)